codelia00822/Practical_Assessment/README.md

 # Conversion to recursive of Floyd Warshall's Algorithm

-This assessment rewrites Floyd Warshall Alogorithm from imperative version to recursive version within Python.
+This assessment rewrites Floyd Warshall’s Algorithm from imperative version to recursive version within Python.

-For more information of this assessment , see 'doc/practical_assessment.md'
+For more information of this assessment, see 'doc/practical_assessment.md'

 ## Quick start
 Please refer to the requirments.txt which has listed the required files to install.

-To run the main codes in Windows, open the cmd and navigate to the directory 'src'  and execute the following command:
+To run the main codes in Windows, open the CMD and navigate to the directory 'src’ and execute the following command:

 floyd_recursive_version.py